Joeltronics/Monosynth/readme.md

 * Sequential Pro-One
 * Arp Odyssey

 Besides sound quality, the main goal is for this to be super accessible and easy to get a good sound out of - much like many classic analog monosynths.
 Of course, I also don't want it to only have 1 or 2 good sounds with no variation, so the aim is a good tradeoff between accessibility and versatility.
-One thing's for sure: it's not meant to be a powerful "do everything" monster synth (though that might be coming later...).
+One thing's for sure: it's not meant to be a powerful "do everything" monster synth.

 ## Synthesis Features